john-azzaro/Study-React-Components/README.md

 <br>

 ## Import the .css file to the .js file you want to use it in.
+Tp use the CSS stylization in your component file, you need to import it from its location in the directory.
+In this case, the
-Remember that webpack is going to add the styles to the browser when you import it to the JavaScript file.
+App.css file is in the same folder (i.e. ./).Remember that webpack is going to add the styles to the browser when you import it to the JavaScript file.
 ```
   import './App.css';
 ```